Axel-Jacobsen/reverse-hash-server/README.md

 The final implementation uses several of the experiments that we used below.
 At a high level, we used

 * Caching
-* Priority Ques to process higher priority requests first
+* Priority Queues to process higher priority requests first
 * Multithreading consumers for a producer-consumer architecture
 * Multithreading for individual reverse hash calculations